bitcart/bitcart/CONTRIBUTING.md

 pip3 install -r requirements/lint.txt
 ```

-This repository uses pre-commit hooks for better development experience.
+This repository uses prek hooks for better development experience.
 Install them with:

 ```
-pre-commit install
+prek install
 ```

 It will run automatically on commits.

-If you ever need to run the full pre-commit checks on all files, run:
+If you ever need to run the full prek checks on all files, run:

 ```
-pre-commit run --all-files
+prek run --all-files
 ```

 After you have completed manual installation, you can start development.